 There are also some amazing places to sit and eat but I can assure you they are ridiculously priced and you will pay more for eating on Champs Elysee than you will for the actual food.
 It would be a better idea to go off this street to find some amazing Paris street food.

 Food Tour of the Marais

-We have been to Paris 5 times and I can tell you I wish we did a food tour of the is amazing city on our first visit.
-We wandered around the Marais district and had some of the best food that Paris and France as a whole is known for.
+We have been to Paris 5 times and I can tell you I wish we did a food tour of this amazing city on our first visit.
+We wandered around the Marais district and had some of the best food that Paris and France as a whole are known for.